Obama congratulates ‘Fired up, ready to go’ chant originator on retirement

 Former President Obama has congratulated Edith Childs, the originator of the “Fired up, ready to go” chant, on her retirement.

-The chant went on to become an official rallying cry used in Obama’s two presidential campaigns, being used in T-shirts, signs, and bumper stickers.
+The chant went on to become an official rallying cry used in Obama’s two presidential campaigns, being used on T-shirts, signs and bumper stickers.

 The “Fired up, ready to go” chant was used by local politicians in Childs’s home state and by billionaire businessman Tom Steyer during his 2020 presidential campaign.